-If you do require assistance in obtaining a visa then you may consider applying through Explore's recommended visa service in the UK, Travcour.
+If you do require assistance in obtaining a visa then you may be able to apply through Explore's recommended visa service in the UK, Travcour.
 See www.travcour.com to download the relevant visa application for your trip, if applicable (UK citizens only), along with details of how to apply for your visa through Travcour.
 The Team at Travcour will be happy to answer specific questions relating to visa applications, please call them directly on 0208 5431846.